HerrDierk/ArtworkWallpaper/README.md

 # ArtworkWallpaper

-All kinds of wallpapers (not Linux related)
+All kinds of wallpapers (mostly not Linux related)

 Most of the WP's are 1920x1080.